cran/folders/README.md

 ## Default Folders

-The package defaults provide "code", "data", "doc", "figures" and "results" folders.
+The package defaults provide "code", "conf", "data", "doc", "figures" and "results" folders.
 You can specify alternatives in a YAML configuration file, which this package will read and use instead.
 See "Configuration file" below for more details.